Toyota bZ4X: 2025 facelift

 In May 2025, Toyota announced a mid-cycle refresh ("facelift") for the vehicle, introducing several updates aimed at addressing criticisms of the outgoing model.
-As part of the update, the model name was changed for the North American market from Toyota bZ4X to simply Toyota bZ.
+As part of the update, the model name was changed for the North American and Irish markets from Toyota bZ4X to simply Toyota bZ.

 Among the most significant changes are to the vehicles DC fast charging capabilities, allowing the vehicle to charge from 10% to 80% in approximately 30 minutes.
 The outgoing model had been widely criticized for its poor charging performance, with some versions requiring up to an hour to reach 80% charge and being limited to only three DC fast charging sessions per day.
 The improved charging performance is enabled by an improved charging curve (its ability to sustain a high level of power for a long time) and a new battery pre-conditioning feature, made possible by an upgraded heat pump system that warms the battery prior to charging.
 However, charging still caps out at a maximum of 150 kW, behind some competitors and on par with others.
 The onboard AC charger has been upgraded from a 7.6 kW unit to an 11 kW unit, improving Level 2 charging performance.

 For the North American market, the vehicle adopts the North American Charging Standard (NACS) port.
 The port was located on the front right side instead of front left side.
 The vehicle gains Plug & Charge functionality, both changes improving compatibility with the Tesla Supercharger network.

-The refresh introduces a larger lithium-ion battery with a total capacity of 74.7, offering a manufacturer-estimated range of up to 314 mi.
+The refresh introduces a larger lithium-ion battery with a total capacity of 74.7, offering a manufacturer-estimated range of up to 314 miles.
 This battery is standard on all grades except the base XLE FWD, which will use a 57.7 battery.
 A new XLE FWD Plus trim offers the larger battery, bringing the total number of trims to five: XLE FWD, XLE FWD Plus, XLE AWD, Limited FWD, and Limited AWD.

 Powertrain enhancements include updated BluE Nexus eAxle motors that utilize silicon carbide semiconductors, contributing to higher power output.
 All-wheel drive models uprated to deliver a combined 338 hp, a 50% increase over the previous version, with a 0 to 60 mph time of 4.9 seconds.
 Front-wheel drive models also see an increase, uprated to produce up to 221 hp.

 Interior updates address several user complaints.
 The plastic frame that previously separated the steering wheel from the digital gauge cluster has been removed.
 A larger 14-inch infotainment display replaces the earlier 12.3-inch screen, and included physical knobs for volume and climate control, which were notably absent and frequently criticized in the previous model.

-Exterior changes include revised styling, most notably the adoption of Toyota's new "Hammerhead"-style front fascia, as well as the replacement of the divisive black plastic overfenders with available color-matched panels.
+Exterior changes include revised styling, most notably the adoption of Toyota's new "Hammerhead"-style front fascia, as well as the replacement of the divisive black plastic overfenders with available color-matched panels for select colors.